1. Project: Duke Academy

 7.1.1.
 Overview

 There are 4 main logic components in the architecture of Duke Academy.
-They are CommandLogic
+They are CommandLogic, QuestionsLogic, ProgramSubmissionLogic and NotesLogic.

 Each logic component serves as a facade for basic operations with regards to Commands, Questions, ProgramSubmission and Notes.